Azure/Enterprise-Scale/docs/EnterpriseScale-Deploy-reference-implentations.md

 >Once the deployment is complete, please ensure required platform subscriptions are moved under the `Platform` Management Groups if you haven not done so as a part of deployment.

-Enterprise-scale reference implementation is rooted in the principle that **Everything in Azure is a Resource**.
-All reference customers scenarios leverage native **Azure Resource Manager (ARM)** to describe and manage their Resources as part of their target state architecture at-scale.
+Enterprise-Scale reference implementation is rooted in the principle that **Everything in Azure is a Resource**.
+All reference customers scenarios leverage native **Azure Resource Manager (ARM)** to describe and manage their resources as part of their target state architecture at-scale.

-Reference Implementations enables security, monitoring, networking, and any other plumbing needed for landing zones (i.e. Subscriptions) autonomously through policy enforcement.
+Reference implementations enables security, monitoring, networking, and any other plumbing needed for landing zones (i.e. Subscriptions) autonomously through policy enforcement.
 Companies will deploy the Azure environment with ARM templates to create the necessary structure for management and networking to declare a desired goal state.
 All scenarios will apply the principle of "Policy Driven Governance" for landing zones using policy.
 The core benefits of a policy-driven approach are manyfold but the most significant ones are:

 1. Platform can provide an orchestration capability to bring target Resources (in this case a subscription) to a desired goal state.